joch182/joch182.github.io/_posts/2020-07-25-propagation-delay-analysis-tool-python-huawei.markdown

     ET.SubElement(document, 'name').text = '3G_TP_Analiysis.KMZ'
 ```

 As you can see the parent element is called 'kml' and not 'xml'.
-For more details about how to structure the data for Google Earth purposes, cleck [here](https://developers.google.com/kml/documentation/kml_tut "KML Tutorial")
+For more details about how to structure the data for Google Earth purposes, click [here](https://developers.google.com/kml/documentation/kml_tut "KML Tutorial")

 ## Use/Share/Fork/Improve it